Your apartment isn’t the problem. Your storage is.

 How Do You Store Things in an Apartment With No Closets?

-This is the single most common question apartment dwellers search for, and it usually applies to studios or older buildings with one small closet for two people’s belongings.
+You store things without a closet by going vertical, choosing furniture with built-in storage, and using every door as extra wall space.
+This is the most common question apartment dwellers search for, and it usually applies to studios or older buildings with one small closet for two people’s belongings.

 Go Vertical Before You Go Wide